How Many Ounces in a Cup?

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Don’t worry, it’s a common question and one we can easily answer!
+Understanding these differences makes cooking and baking much easier!
 Once you learn the trick, you’ll be able to quickly calculate the exact amounts even if you’re not exactly a math pro.
+And, if ounces aren’t overwhelming you yet, how about learning how many ounces are in a gallon next?
+Woo!

 What Are Ounces?

-The word “ounce” comes from the Latin “uncia,” which is the name for both the Roman ounce and inch units (weight and length.)
-The abbreviation of “oz” comes from the Italian and Spanish translation, “onza.”
-For reference, one ounce is roughly equal to the weight of a slice of wholegrain bread, a new wooden pencil, or one AA battery.
+The word “ounce” comes from the Latin “uncia,” which meant both an ounce and an inch.
+The “oz” abbreviation comes from the Italian and Spanish word “onza.”
+For reference, one ounce weighs about the same as a slice of wholegrain bread, a new wooden pencil, or one AA battery.
+Fluid ounces and dry ounces measure different things.

 What Are Cups?